angelontny/botpress-aikyam/README.md

 - [ ] Use pm2 for resilience
 - [ ] Install dokku to manage the instance ( recommended by botpress )
 - [ ] Configure PostgresSQL server using dokku
+- [ ] Write a doc for configuring a telegram bot ( or link to the botpress guide )

 ## Server Specs
 - Documentation recommends 2Gb for botpress and another 4Gb for the PostgresSQL instance.